Last updated: 12/04/2023

 For patients who have been identified as ‘high risk’ (e.g. over 70, pre-existing health conditions etc.) additional individualised care plans are in place.

-Regular Covid-19 updates are communicated to all staff following these meetings with supporting ‘best practice’ guidelines, briefings and Q&A sessions allowing staff to understand the restrictions in place and allowing clinical leaders to continue to emphasise the importance of hand-hygiene measures and adherence to PPE and social distancing guidelines.
+Staff are kept informed on Covid-19 matters through ‘best practice’ guidelines, briefings and Q&A sessions allowing staff to understand any restrictions in place and allowing clinical leaders to continue to emphasise the importance of hand-hygiene measures and adherence to PPE and social distancing guidelines when required.